brandoninvergo/python-startup/README.md

 This comes as a bit of a side-effect: in order to implement some of the functions in the start-up script, some modules had to be imported.
-The benefit of this is that you won't need to import some modules, particularly `os.path` and `sys`.
+The benefit of this is that you won't need to import some modules in your interactive sessions, particularly `os.path` and `sys`.

 Also, for Python 2, the `print` function is imported from